TO SPREAD OUT

-Historically, African American scholars endeavored to critically recognize, study, and communicate the black experience and its impact on the world.
-The historical and cultural milieus in which they lived and worked required that scholarly production, community activism, and broad based audience education converge.
+African American scholars endeavor to critically recognize, study, and communicate the black experience and its impact on the world.
+The historical and cultural milieus in which they live and work require that scholarly production, community activism, and broad based audience education converge.
 Wide dissemination and exhibition of historical ephemera, yet another aspect of public history work, also serves a similar function of public engagement.